wkoszek/me/source/articles/2012-04-27-freebsd_good_proposal.md

 - <iframe src="http://rcm.amazon.com/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&npa=1&bg1=FFFFFF&fc1=000000&lc1=FF0000&t=wojcadamkoszh-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=031609997X" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>
 ---

-In the previous post I explained the motivation of GSoC and the state of things nowadays with regards to how it helps FreeBSD.
+In the previous post I explained the motivation behind GSoC and the state of things with regards to how it helps FreeBSD.

-I guess I must explain in a bit more detailed way how evaluations are done, since it can not entirely clear.
+I guess I must explain a bit more on how GSOC proposal evaluations are done, since it can be not entirely clear to outsiders.

 ***Introduction***

-You'll find an insight on how the evaluation of Google Summer of Code took place.

-Or at least: explanation how I did it.
+Below you'll find an insight on how the evaluation of Google Summer of Code took place for the FreeBSD project, but please not that people and projects vary in how they treat their students and participants.
+Having said that, over the years of GSoC participation I've had a chance to interact with other teams, and their experiences and the approach are similar to FreeBSD's in how the communitate, help and judge students.

-Please note what within [FreeBSD](http://www.freebsd.org) we had several developers with an administrator's role and they were reviewing as well.
+Please note that even within [FreeBSD](http://www.freebsd.org) we always have several developers with administrator's roles and they review proposals as well.
-Their process for looking at these proposals might have differed.
-I don't know.
+Their process of looking at these proposals might have differed to the one described below.

 ***Skimming***